 We are committed to protecting user privacy.
 We understand and appreciate that visitors to, and users of, this website are concerned about their privacy and the confidentiality and security of information they provide to us.

-family Violence Legal Service has responsibilities under the Information Privacy Act 2009 regarding the collection, use, storage and disclosure of personal information.
-The Act also provides access and amendment rights for personal information held by the department.
+Family Violence Legal Service has responsibilities under the Information Privacy Act 2009 regarding the collection, use, storage and disclosure of personal information.
+The Act also provides access and amendment rights for personal information held by FVLSAC.